Q&A: Post-war Sri Lanka

 The government has consistently rejected such figures.

-What are the main allegations against the government and rebels?
+What were the main allegations against the government and rebels?

 The 2011 UN report also laid out several other allegations against the government and the rebels.